-In your flight to the crags this spring, don’t forget about the birds.
-For many climbers, spring is the light at the end of the long winter tunnel.
-But in your rush for the crag, don’t forget that there could be nesting birds on some climbs.
+If you're heading out to the crags, don’t forget about the birds.
+With Covid-19 restrictions lifting in some areas, don't forget that there could be nesting birds on some climbs.

 What are climbing restrictions?

 On behalf of climbers, the BMC negotiates restrictions for rare cliff-nesting birds across England and Wales.
 These negotiations take place with landowners and conservation bodies and, where necessary, might result in a climbing restriction, covering all or part of a crag.
 The restrictions are always based on evidence of birds nesting and the least restrictive option is always used – only as extensive as needed to give the birds the space they need.

 Which birds are protected?